 Another interesting fact is that the Mountain of Sinai, upon which HaShem descended to give us His Holy Torah, cannot today be identified with any certainty.
-In any case, even if we were sure which of those mountains in that locality was the Mountain of Sinai it wouldn't make any difference.
-Because even though during the actual Giving of the Torah nobody was allowed to come near to that mountain, as soon as the event of the Giving of the Torah was over, it was permitted for anybody to go up that mountain, "sheep may safely graze" on its slopes - it's not any more a holy mountain.
+Even more curious, even if we were sure which of those mountains in that locality is the indisputable Mount Sinai it wouldn't make any difference because we don't regard Mount Sinai with any special status.
+That is, even though during the actual Giving of the Torah nobody was allowed to come near to that mountain, nevertheless as soon as the event of the Giving of the Torah was over, it became permitted for anybody to go up that mountain, "sheep may safely graze" on its slopes - it's not any more a holy mountain.
 But this presents another mystery.
 The mountain which served as the physical stage for the greatest event in our history - indeed in the history of the world! - when HaShem's Torah was given to us and through us to benefit all of Mankind - and we don't even know for sure exactly where this happened.
 Surely such basic information about the most important event in our history as a People should be known to us with absolute certainty?

-The answer is that the Torah is not bound to any one Yom Tov or to any one place or to any one date.
-The Torah is given continually by HaShem (in the morning Birchas HaTorah, He is called "the One Who teaches Torah to His People Yisroel" - present tense) and it can be received by any Jew, on any day of the year, in any place in the world, just so long as he or she makes himself ready to receive it, to learn it, to study it, to toil in it, and commits himself to observe its Mitzvos.
+The answer is that the Torah is not bound to any one Yom Tov or to any one date or to any one place.
+The Torah is given continually by HaShem (in the morning Birchas HaTorah, He is called "the One Who teaches Torah to His People Yisroel" - present tense) and it can be received by any Jew, on any day of the year, in any place in the world, just so long as he or she makes himself ready to receive it, to learn it, to study it, to toil in it, and commits himself or herself to observe its Mitzvos.
 No boundaries or time limits apply to the Torah of HaShem.
 The Torah is beyond the limitations or constraints of space or time and this is symbolically shown by the deliberate apparent vagueness of the time and place of the Giving of the Torah.

 It is the Torah that defines the Jewish People.
 In the words of Rav Sadiah Gaon, "This People is a People only by virtue of the Torah."
-Those Jews who have sadly turned their backs on Torah observance and in its place have put some reformed or reconstructed "religion" or their own made-up brand of Jewishness and called it "Judaism" should consider this: in which way is a Jew a Jew if not through Torah, that is, learning the Torah and keeping the Mitzvos of the Torah?
+Those Jews who have sadly turned their backs on Torah observance and in its place have put some reformed or reconstructed "religion" or their own made-up brand of Jewishness and called it "Judaism" should consider this: in which way is a Jew a Jew if not through the Torah, that is, learning the Torah and keeping the Mitzvos of the Torah?

 Belief in G-d?
-Two and a half thousand million Christians and one and a half million Muslims believe in G-d, the same as our G-d, the G-d of the Hebrews (they learned this from us) even if they have very different ideas about how to serve Him.
+Two-and-a-half thousand million Christians and one-and-a-half thousand million Muslims believe in G-d, the same as our G-d, the G-d of the Hebrews (they learned this from us) even if they have very different ideas about how to serve Him.

 Is it the colour of our skin, is it our race, perhaps?
 Well, look around you in a room of Jews and you will see all colours of skin and all different racial features!
-Besides, anyone, of any race, of any people, can convert to be a Jew, so long as he or she accepts the Mitzvos of the Torah.
+Besides, anyone, of any race, of any colour of skin, of any people, can convert to be a Jew, so long as he or she accepts the Mitzvos of the Torah.
 So it's not race.
 (Incidentally, this fact gives the lie to the charge that the Jewish religion is racist.
 Exclusive?
 Perhaps.
 Racist?
 Absolutely not!)